Causal thinking for decision making on Electronic Health Records: why and how: Application: evidence from MIMIC-IV on which resuscitation fluid to use

-Meta-analyses from multiple pivotal RCTs found no effect of adding albumin to crystalloids \citep{li2020resuscitation} on 28-day and 90-day mortality.
-Further, an observational study in MIMIC-IV \citep{zhou2021early} found no significant benefit of albumin on 90-day mortality for severe sepsis patients.
-Given this previous evidence, we thus expect no average effect of albumin on mortality in sepsis patients.
-However, studies --RCT \citep{caironi2014albumin} and observational \citep{li2020resuscitation}-- have found that septic-shock patients do benefit from albumin.
+MIMIC-IV is a publicly available database that contains information from real ICU stays of patients admitted to one tertiary academic medical center, Beth Israel Deaconess Medical Center (BIDMC), in Boston, United States between 2008 and 2019.
+The data in MIMIC-IV has been previously de-identified, and the institutional review boards of the Massachusetts Institute of Technology (No. 0403000206) and BIDMC (2001-P-001699/14) both approved the use of the database for research.
+The database contains comprehensive information from ICU stays including vital signs, laboratory measurements, medications, and mortality data up to one year after discharge.

-\subsection{Study design: effect of crystalloids on mortality in sepsis}
+\subsection{Step 1: Study design -- effect of crystalloids on mortality in sepsis}

-\begin{itemize}[leftmargin=2ex] \item Population: Patients with sepsis within the ICU stay according to the sepsis-3 definition.
-Other inclusion criteria: sufficient follow-up of at least 24 hours, and age over 18 years described in table \ref{table:albumin_for_sepsis:table1_simple}.
+\begin{itemize}[leftmargin=2ex] \item Population: Patients with sepsis in an ICU stay according to the sepsis-3 definition.
+Other inclusion criteria: sufficient follow-up of at least 24 hours, and age over 18 years. \nameref{apd:selection_flowchart} details the selection flowchart and \nameref{apd:albumin_for_sepsis:table1_complete} the population characteristics.

 \item Intervention: Treatment with a combination of crystalloids and albumin during the first 24 hours of an ICU stay.

 \item Control: Treatment with crystalloids only in the first 24 hours of an ICU stay.